scikit-hep/awkward-0.x/README.rst

     # 1                   []
     # 2            [4.4 5.5]
     # 3    [6.6 7.7 8.8 9.9]
-    # Name: x, dtype: awkward
+    # Name: x, dtype: awkward0

-Note that the ``dtype`` is ``awkward``.
+Note that the ``dtype`` is ``awkward0``.
 The array has not been converted into Numpy ``dtype=object`` (which would imply a performance loss); it has been wrapped as a container that Pandas recognizes.
-You can get the awkward array back the same way you would a Numpy array:
+You can get the Awkward Array back the same way you would a Numpy array:

 .. code-block:: python3